-Rights not exhaustive.
+Rights not Exhaustive.
 The express rights and remedies of CIMGC and obligations of the Supplier set out in the Agreement are in addition to and shall not limit any other rights and remedies available to CIMGC or any other obligations of the Supplier at law or in equity.

 Counterparts.
 This Agreement may be entered into by each party signing a separate copy of this Agreement or its execution copy (or a photocopy or faxed copy) and delivering it to the other party.